Grizzly2578/Self-Introduction/README.md

-# Resume
+# Self Intro
- A Resume intended for Immersion
+A self introduction for Personal development